 Laboratory tests for Q fever measure antibodies that circulate in the blood.
 Antibodies are protective substances that the body produces in defense against infectious diseases.
 Q fever can be diagnosed in patients who develop these antibodies in their blood following a period of unexplained feverish illness.

-The antibiotic tetracycline (doxycycline) is often used to treat Q fever.
+In most cases, persons with acute Q fever will recover without antibiotics.
+If needed, the antibiotic tetracycline (doxycycline) is often used to treat acute Q fever.
 Patients usually recover promptly when treatment is started without delay.
 For chronic Q fever, both doxycycline and hydroxychloroquine may be used for several months.
 Q fever is rarely fatal.
-Untreated chronic Q fever may be fatal and mainly in patients with existing heart disease.
+However, untreated chronic Q fever may be fatal and mainly in patients with existing heart disease.

 Workers can get Q fever from a variety of different animals:

 Blood-sucking ticks spread the Q fever microbe to wild animals, but seldom to humans.
 Farm livestock, laboratory animals, and pets however can pick up Q fever directly from other infected animals or from contaminated surroundings.

 Q fever is a special concern with pregnant animals, especially around the time they give birth or abort because of the disease.
 In pregnant animals, the Q fever microbe builds up to enormous numbers in certain tissues and fluids.
 These include:

 These microbes become airborne in tiny droplets of mists or aerosols and spread to workers:

 After giving birth, animals usually eat their placenta and other tissues of afterbirth.
 When this happens, the Q fever microbes survive digestion.
 They pass along the animal's intestine and become discharged with the manure.
 This discharge allows Q fever to spread widely throughout the environment.